William Henry Bragg: Awards and honours

-Private life

-In 1889, in Adelaide, Bragg married Gwendoline Todd, a skilled water-colour painter, and daughter of astronomer, meteorologist and electrical engineer Sir Charles Todd.
-They had three children, a daughter, Gwendolen and two sons, William Lawrence, born in 1890 in North Adelaide, and Robert.
-Gwendolen married the English architect Alban Caroe, Bragg taught William at the University of Adelaide, and Robert was killed in the Battle of Gallipoli.
-Bragg's wife, Gwendoline, died in 1929.

-Bragg played tennis and golf, and as a founding member of the North Adelaide and Adelaide University Lacrosse Clubs, contributed to the introduction of lacrosse to South Australia and was also the secretary of the Adelaide University Chess Association.

-Bragg died in 1942 in England and was survived by his daughter Gwendolen and his son, Lawrence.

-Legacy
+The Electoral district of Bragg in the South Australian House of Assembly was created in 1970, and was named after both William and Lawrence Bragg.

 The lecture theatre of King William's College (KWC) is named in memory of Bragg; the Sixth-Form invitational literary debating society at KWC, the Bragg Society, is also named in his memory.
 One of the school "Houses" at Robert Smyth School, Market Harborough, Leicester, is named "Bragg" in memory of him being a student there.
-Since 1992, the Australian Institute of Physics has awarded The Bragg Gold Medal for Excellence in Physics for the best PhD thesis by a student at an Australian university.
+Since 1992, the Australian Institute of Physics has awarded the Bragg Gold Medal for excellence in physics for the best Ph.D. thesis by a student at an Australian university.
 The two sides of the medal contain the images of Sir William Henry and his son Sir Lawrence Bragg.

 The Experimental Technique Centre at Brunel University is named the Bragg Building.
 The Sir William Henry Bragg Building at the University of Leeds opened in 2021.

 In 1962, the Bragg Laboratories were constructed at the University of Adelaide to commemorate 100 years since the birth of Sir William H. Bragg.

-The Australian Bragg Centre for Proton Therapy also in Adelaide, Australia was completed in late 2013.
+The Australian Bragg Centre for Proton Therapy and Research also in Adelaide, Australia was completed in late 2023.
 It is named for both father and son and offers radiation therapy for cancer patients.

 In August 2013, Bragg's relative, the broadcaster Melvyn Bragg, presented a BBC Radio 4 programme "Bragg on the Braggs" on the 1915 Nobel Prize in Physics winners.